csantanapr/knative-minikube/README.md

-# Setup Knative for Development with Minikube
+# Setup Knative with Minikube

 >Updated and verified on Jan 24, 2020 with Knative version 0.12